-The Council of Europe is an international intergovernmental organisation which is located in Strassburg, France and has currently 45 democratic states as its members.
+The Council of Europe is an international intergovernmental organisation which is located in Strasbourg, France and has currently 45 democratic states as its members.
 (The Council of Europe should not be confused with the European Union.
 The two organisations are quite distinct.
-The 15 European Union states, however, are all members of the Council of Europe.)
+The 28 European Union Member States, however, are all members of the Council of Europe.)

 The Council of Europe covers all major issues facing European society other than defence.
 Fields of activity: human rights, media, legal co-operation, social cohesion, health, education, culture, heritage, sport, youth, local democracy and transfrontier co-operation, the environment and regional planning.